HaydenSingleton/XaltiusTravelTomo/README.md

 Main script is "_tripAdivisor-test.py"
 Last working version is "_tripAdvisor.py"

-## Script to pull data from Trip Advisor's "Things to do page"
+## Script to pull data from Trip Advisor's "Things to do" search results
 This code takes data from Trip Advisor about attractions in the location/city, to be stored in a csv file (wip) and to be cleaned using pandas.

 Data includes each attraction's Title, Rating, Review Count, Phone Number, Address, Locality, Country, Opening Hours

-# Data Heirarchy [Each is a field in the csv]
+# Data Heirarchy (Each is a field in the csv)

 ## Title
  The title of each attraction as a string